 You don’t need to do anything to be included into the basic CareShield Life – it’s automatically enrolled.

 However, as the supplements are only offered by the 3 insurance companies:

 - Great Eastern

-For all enquiries, applications and claims for the CareShield Life supplements, they should be directed to the insurance company or one of their representatives.
+All enquiries, applications, and claims for the CareShield Life supplements, should be directed to the respective insurance company or one of their representatives.

 In summary, what the basic CareShield Life provides may be inadequate for your needs.

 If you have an excess of CPF MediSave and want to have a higher monthly payout, why not do something about it with CareShield Life upgrades?